jWarrenDev/Vending-Machine/README.md

 # Vending-Machine
-Simple Playground to practice Setting up a Vending Machine
+Setting up a Vending Machine with Swift